deennoo/IKEA-Tradfri-plugin/README.md

 ```

 #### Using systemd
-Edit the ikea-tradfri.service-file, and specify the right path to the IKEA-tradfri directory and change user.
+Edit the ikea-tradfri.service-file, and specify the correct path to the IKEA-tradfri directory and change user.
 Then copy the service-file to systemd-service directory, reload systemd-daemon and start the IKEA-tradfri service:
 ```
 /opt/domoticz/plugins/IKEA-Tradfri$ sudo cp ikea-tradfri.service /lib/systemd/system/
 /opt/domoticz/plugins/IKEA-Tradfri$ sudo systemctl daemon-reload